WHAT IS THE UN ETHICS OFFICE?

 The UN Ethics Office promotes an ethical organizational culture based on UN’s core values of integrity, professionalism and respect for diversity, and the values outlined in the Code of Ethics for UN Personnel which include independence, loyalty, impartiality, integrity, accountability and respect for human rights.
 The Ethics Office assists the Secretary-General in ensuring that all staff members perform their functions consistent with the highest standards of integrity as required by the Charter of the United Nations.
 We provide a secure confidential environment where staff can feel free to consult on ethical issues, and seek protection against retaliation for reporting misconduct.

-- Independent from management and all other UN offices.
+- is independent from management and all other UN offices;

-- Professional in our dealings with our stakeholders.
+- is professional in its dealings with its stakeholders.